Seldaek/monolog/doc/01-usage.md

 handling records in two different ways.

 Note that the FirePHPHandler is called first as it is added on top of the stack.
-This allows you to temporarily add a logger with bubbling disabled if you want to override other configured loggers.
+This allows you to temporarily add a handler with bubbling disabled if you want to override the handlers below it in the stack.

 ## Adding extra data in the records